Kasim Nuhu: Young Boys

 Now known as Nuhu, he was part of the Young Boys squad that won the 2017–18 Swiss Super League, their first league title for 32 years.

-1899 Hoffenheim
+TSG Hoffenheim

-On 25 July 2018, it was announced that Kasim would join 1899 Hoffenheim on a five-year contract.
+On 25 July 2018, it was announced that Kasim would join TSG Hoffenheim on a five-year contract.

 Loan to Fortuna Düsseldorf

 On 8 August 2019, he was loaned out to Fortuna Düsseldorf until the end of 2019–20 season.

 Loan to Basel

 On 21 July 2022, Kasim joined Basel on loan, with an option to make the move permanent.
 Now better known as Adams Nuhu, he joined Basel's first team for their 2022–23 season under head coach Alexander Frei.
 Adams Nuhu made his debut for his new club in the home game in the St. Jakob-Park on 24 July as Basel played a 1–1 draw against Servette.
+He scored his first goal for the team on 1 February 2023 in the away game in the Letzigrund, Zürich, during the third round of the 2022–23 Swiss Cup.
+It was the team's fourth goal as Basel won 5–3 against Grasshopper Club to qualify for the quarter-finals.
+At the end of the season the club decided not to pull the buy out option and the player left the club.
+During his time with them, Adams Nuhu played a total of 50 games for Basel scoring a total of three goals.
+28 of these games were in the Swiss Super League, three in the Swiss Cup, 15 in the UEFA Europa Conference League and four were friendly games.
+He scored one goal in the domestic league, one in the cup and one in the European games.

+Expired contract in Hoffenheim

+On 21 May 2024, TSG Hoffenheim announced that he will leave the club after this season when his contract expires.

+Servette

+On 30 August 2024, Kasim returned to Switzerland and signed with Servette.

 International career

 On 12 November 2017, Kasim scored on his international debut for Ghana against Saudi Arabia.